ANDROID

 WhatsApp to drop support for older Android versions in September 2026

-Starting September 8, 2026, WhatsApp will drop support for versions older than Android 6.
-Users will still be able to access WhatsApp as long as they are on the latest supported version of the app and running Android 6 or newer.
+WhatsApp will drop support for versions older than Android 6 on September 8, 2026.
+Users will still be able to access WhatsApp as long as they are on the latest supported version of the app.

 WhatsApp is working on notification bubbles

-Last week, we reported that WhatsApp is working on introducing support for notification bubbles.
+Last week, we announced a feature that improves support for for notification bubbles.
 This feature will allow conversations to appear as floating icons on the screen.
-Users will be able to enable bubbles by tapping a dedicated icon in the notification view.
-Although recent versions of Android already allow users to open apps in a floating window, WhatsApp will make this process simpler through a new button in the notification interface.
-So this feature will make it more convenient for users to access their chats without leaving the app they're using.
+Users will be able to enable this feature by tapping a new icon right within the notification interface.
+Recent versions of Android already allow users to open apps in a floating window.
+However, WhatsApp will make this even simpler.
+This feature will make it more convenient for users to access their chats without leaving the app they're using.

 Balancing new features with system requirements

-While WhatsApp continues to work on introducing new features for the future, WhatsApp also recognizes how maintaining appropriate minimum requirements is important.
-Supporting more advanced functionalities often requires relying on newer system capabilities and improved performance standards.
-This means that older devices and operating systems may struggle to keep up with these innovations.
-This limitation could also prevent WhatsApp from introducing certain new features if they are not compatible with older Android versions.
+While WhatsApp continues to work on new features, it is also important to preserve minimum system requirements.
+When WhatsApp develops new features, the development team needs to make them compatible even on older Android versions.
+This means that older devices and operating systems may prevent WhatsApp from introducing new features.
 As a result, WhatsApp is now announcing that it will drop support for certain versions of Android.

 Current WhatsApp for Android requirements and supported versions

 The current supported version of WhatsApp for Android requires Android OS 5.0 or newer.
-This means that the app can run with the necessary stability and performance on a large number of devices.
-However, even as the Android ecosystem is moving toward Android 17, a certain number of users still rely on outdated devices.
-This is especially common in countries such as India, Brazil, Pakistan, and across parts of Southeast Asia and Africa, where older smartphones are widely used.
-Many of these devices run versions much older than Android 10, which are no longer updated by manufacturers.
-This creates a growing gap between modern software requirements and older hardware still in active use.
+However, a certain number of users still rely on outdated devices.
+This is especially common in countries such as India, Brazil, Pakistan, and some parts of Southeast Asia and Africa.
+Here, older smartphones are widely used.
+Many of these devices run versions much older than Android 10, which are no longer updated by many manufacturers.
+As a result, the difference between what new software requires and what older devices can handle keeps growing.

 In-app alerts and upcoming cutoff date

-WhatsApp is notifying affected users by displaying an alert as soon as they open the app.
-The message notes that starting on September 8, 2026, WhatsApp will no longer be available on specific versions of Android.
+WhatsApp is notifying affected users as soon as they open the app.
+The message notes that starting on September 8, 2026, WhatsApp will no longer be available on certain versions of Android.
 Specifically, WhatsApp will drop support for all Android versions older than Android 6.0.
 This change means that devices running Android 5.0 and 5.1 will no longer be able to use the app once the update takes effect.
-Note that WhatsApp makes these decisions even when analytics data shows that only a limited number of users are still on those older versions.

 Chat backups and data preservation options

-WhatsApp suggests that users back up their chats before that date to avoid losing important conversations.
-Users can back up their chat history on Google Drive right within the app settings.
-Alternatively, users will be able to restore their chat history from a local backup generated automatically by the app on the device's internal storage.
-This file can later be transferred manually if needed.
-This option is useful for users who do not have enough available storage space on Google Drive, and do not wish to purchase additional storage.
-So this warning ensures that users have enough time to prepare for the upcoming change.
-Users affected by this change will need to update their operating system or switch to a newer device to keep using WhatsApp.
+Users should back up their chats before that date to avoid losing their conversations.
+They can back up their chat history on Google Drive right within the app settings.
+It is also possible to restore the chat history from a local backup stored on the device's internal storage.
+This warning will make it easier for affected users to align with the upcoming change.
+In this case, they will need to update their operating system or switch to a newer device to keep using WhatsApp.

 No impact on iOS and iPad devices